PADDY LEUNG

 ︎ September 2019

-In celebration of the 10th anniversary of AGO Next, Paddy Leung was commissioned to create a life-sized, interactive birthday cake for members to decorate, pose inside, and celebrate together.
 The temporary sculpture was constructed from cardboard and recycled materials, including paper towel rolls for candles, egg carton flowers, and toilet paper rolls, emphasizing upcycling and sustainable art-making.
+Throughout the event, participants were invited to add decorations using craft materials, contributing their own creative touches to the growing cake.

-Throughout the event, participants were invited to contribute decorations using craft materials, adding their own creative touch to the growing cake.
-Leung facilitated and contributed to the decoration process, attaching elements to the sculpture as members collaborated, creating a shared experience of play, creativity, and celebration.
-The oversized scale of the cake transformed it into an immersive environment, inviting participants to step inside, take photos, and engage with the artwork in a hands-on way.
+Leung facilitated and participated in the decoration process, attaching elements as members collaborated in real time.
+The oversized scale of the sculpture transformed it into an immersive environment, inviting participants to step inside, take photos, and engage with the artwork in a playful, hands-on way.